- Malaria Mosquitoes, Drosphila

 ENT 5324 Genomics of Disease Vectors

-Genome rearrangements and evolution of malaria vectors.
 Variation in the ability of mosquitoes to transmit pathogens (vectorial capacity) is determined by many factors, including their behavior, immunity, and life history.
 Underlying genomic and chromosomal plasticity may result in variation of key traits determining vectorial capacity.
 The goal of this research project is to determine the patterns, rates, mechanisms, and biological significance of genome rearrangement in malaria mosquitoes.
-My laboratory team and I have developed physical genome maps for multiple malaria vectors.
+My laboratory team and I develop new genome assemblies and physical maps for multiple malaria vectors.
 These maps serve as important tools for scientists to identify potential targets for mosquito control.
 Using these genome maps we provided evidence that polymorphic inversions on the 2R arms in distantly related species nonrandomly captured similar sets of genes.
 This finding implies the role of natural selection that acts on similar genetic content of homologous chromosomal arms and creates parallel adaptations in evolutionary distant species (Sharakhova et al. 2011, BMC Evol Biol).
-We demonstrated that the density of repetitive (“junk”) DNA is much higher on the X (sex) chromosome than on the autosomes in malaria mosquitoes.
-These repeats could be an underlying cause of the rapid generation of rearrangements on the X (Jiang, Peery et al. 2014, Genome Biology).
-Indeed, by analyzing mapped genome assemblies of Anopheles gambiae, An. stephensi, An. funestus, An. atroparvus, and An. albimanus, we found that X rearrangements occur 3 times faster than autosomal rearrangements pointing to a special role of sex chromosomes in evolution of mosquitoes (Neafsey, Waterhouse et al. 2015, Science).
+By analyzing mapped genome assemblies of Anopheles gambiae, An. stephensi, An. funestus, An. atroparvus, and An. albimanus, we found that the X chromosome rearrangements occur 3 times faster than autosomal rearrangements pointing to a special role of sex chromosomes in evolution of mosquitoes (Jiang, Peery et al. 2014, Genome Biology; Neafsey, Waterhouse et al. 2015, Science).
+More recently, we discovered new type of rearrangements in malaria mosquitoes – partial arm translocations in the An. atroparvus and An. albimanus lineages.
+We also detected nonrandom distribution of large conserved synteny blocks in mosquito genomes suggesting functional or structural constrains to chromosome evolution (Artemov et al. 2017, G3; 2018, BMC Genomics).
 Knowledge of the dynamic chromosomal evolutionary profile in Anopheles will guide efforts to engineer and introduce sterile or disease-free mosquitoes for successful control of vector populations.

-Evolutionary history of malaria mosquitoes.
 Morphologically indistinguishable members of the African An. gambiae complex have remarkably distinct ecological adaptations, geographical distributions, behavior, and the ability to transmit a malaria parasite.
 My team and I investigate the evolutionary ancestral and derived genomic features in the An. gambiae complex.
 The ancestral chromosomes were found in An. gambiae and An. merus that are vectors of human malaria, while the derived chromosomes were found in both nonvectors (An. quadriannulatus) and vectors (An. arabiensis).
 We concluded that the ability to effectively transmit human malaria might have originated repeatedly in the complex (Kamali et al. 2012, PLoS Pathogens).
-Using X chromosome rearrangements, we have identified the correct species branching order and have shown that lineages leading to the principal vectors of human malaria were among the first to split (Fontaine, Pease et al. 2015, Science).
 The analysis of historic relationships and temporal diversification among distant African mosquito species placed An. nili at a basal clade that diversified 47.6 million years ago.
 Other African malaria vectors originated more recently and independently acquired traits related to vectorial capacity (Kamali et al. 2014, PLoS One).
+Using X chromosome rearrangements in the An. gambiae complex, we have identified the correct species branching order and have shown that lineages leading to the principal vectors of human malaria were among the first to split (Fontaine, Pease et al. 2015, Science).
 This knowledge can be used to identify the evolutionary changes associated with the origin and loss of human blood choice, ecological and behavioral adaptations, and association with human habitats.

-Active and repressive chromatin marks, small non-coding RNAs, and repetitive DNA are now receiving increasing recognition as epigenetic factors that affect gene expression in germline development and reproduction.
+Active and repressive chromatin marks, small non-coding RNAs, and heterochromatin are now receiving increasing recognition as epigenetic factors that affect gene expression in development and reproduction.
+To determine the extent of heterochromatin within the An. gambiae genome assembly, we physically mapped genes to the euchromatin-heterochromatin transition zone of polytene chromosomes (George et al. 2010, Insect Molecular Biology).
+Our study has found that the heterochromatin in An. gambiae accumulates heterochromatin protein 1 (HP1), includes the rDNA locus, and is enriched with essential protein-coding genes important for establishing, maintaining, and modifying chromatin structure (Sharakhova et al. 2010, BMC Genomics).
 My laboratory team and I have developed a protocol for examining biological effects of an epigenetic drug that reduces repressive chromatin marks (Sharma et al. J Vis Exp 2015, 95:52041).
-We characterized genomic clusters that produce small non-coding Piwi-interacting RNAs (piRNAs) and identified a subset of the piRNA-enriched genes that have functions related to An. gambiae reproduction and embryonic development (George, Jensen et al. 2015, Epigenetics Chromatin).
-Because Y chromosomes control sex determination and male fertility, we performed chromosome mapping of Y-linked sequences in sibling species of the An. gambiae complex.
+We characterized genomic clusters that produce small non-coding Piwi-interacting RNAs (piRNAs) and identified a subset of the piRNA-enriched genes that may have functions related to An. gambiae reproduction and embryonic development (George, Jensen et al. 2015, Epigenetics Chromatin).
+Knowledge about epigenetic factors in vectors of infectious diseases will provide a rich basis for fundamental and applied research aimed at deciphering the mechanisms controlling development and reproduction (Sharakhov, Sharakhova, 2015, Curr Opin Insect Sci).
+Because Y chromosomes can control sex determination and male fertility, we performed chromosome mapping of Y-linked sequences in sibling species of the An. gambiae complex.
 We demonstrated that these sequences may be variously absent from the Y, not sex biased, or present on the Y without amplification in the complex that radiated only 2 million years ago (Hall, Papathanos, Sharma et al. 2016, PNAS USA).
 The new information about the heterochromatic Y chromosome will facilitate efforts to reduce female mosquitoes or create sterile males, strategies of interest to research teams across the world.
-Knowledge about epigenetic factors in vectors of infectious diseases will provide a rich basis for fundamental and applied research aimed at deciphering the mechanisms controlling development and reproduction (Sharakhov, Sharakhova, 2015, Curr Opin Insect Sci).

 Selected publications (5 years)